How CompStat is transforming data-driven policing

 Keep reading to learn the history of CompStat in policing, how the system is used today, and innovative possibilities for its future.

-💡 WHY IT MATTERS: CompStat remains a cornerstone of public safety strategy.
+CompStat remains a cornerstone of public safety strategy.
 Its focus on data-driven decisions improves transparency, accountability, and community trust while helping agencies allocate resources effectively.

 What is CompStat in policing?

 CompStat is a performance management system used to gather and analyze crime data, produce solutions, and track effectiveness of policing efforts.
 CompStat transformed policing and led to the creation of the role of crime analysis in law enforcement.
-The CompStat method involves meticulously tracking crime statistics to inform strategic problem solving, often using law enforcement software to automate and enhance analytics and reporting.

-A major component of CompStat is frequent meetings, bringing leaders and personnel together to discuss recent trends, plan data-informed responses, and review progress.
-This system informs leaders of new developments, keeps personnel focused on the agency’s mission, and encourages data-driven decision-making across an entire department.
+- This structure informs leaders of new developments, keeps personnel focused on the agency’s mission, and encourages data-driven decision-making across an entire department.

 By providing actionable data and frequent touchstones, CompStat helps leaders identify their problems, take ownership, develop proactive solutions, and coordinate their resources effectively.

-When was CompStat invented?
+When was CompStat developed?

 They developed an early version of CompStat, a method to track crime statistics that informed police response.
 They purchased a computer to analyze and map data, and scheduled recurring meetings to discuss that data and ideate solutions.
 The NYPD’s data-driven approach worked, and over time, agencies nationwide started adopting CompStat’s principles.